gabizzle/The-Legend-of-Python/PythonNotes.md

 When we called the ``mitsuha.display_info()`` method, the self parameter refers to the mitsuha object.
 In the case of ``taki.display_info()``, self refers to the taki object.

+## Modules

+A **module** is any file with a .py extension.
+But more ideally, a module contains statements, functions, and class definitions that revolve around a similar purpose.

+- By default, Python comes with over 200 modules that we can use.

+Here are some examples:

+- ``random`` module to generate a random number.
+- ``math`` module to calculate the square root.
+- ``datetime`` module to work with dates and times.

+### Random Choices

+        import random

+        dice = [1, 2, 3, 4, 5, 6]

+        print(random.choices(dice))
+- The``import`` keyword is used to access the random module.
+- The ``.choices()`` method will randomly select a single item by default.

+We can also set how many items are randomly chosen with the k parameter:

+        import random

+        dice = [1, 2, 3, 4, 5, 6]

+        print(random.choices(dice, k=3))

+- This will return a new list of three items randomly selected from dice.
+Every time you run it, the output should be different.
+- **Note**: The ``k`` parameter only sets the length of the returned list from ``.choices()``.
+This means that a list item may be included in the returned list more than once.

+### Multiple Modules

+There are two ways to import two or more modules at the top of our program:

+With multiple import statements:

+        import random
+        import math

+        # Rest of the code...

+With one import statement and modules separated by commas:

+        import random, math

+        # Rest of the code...

+These two code blocks do the exact same thing.

+## ``from``

+At the top of our file, this keyword goes before the ``import`` keyword:

+        from module_name import objects

+We can use the from keyword to import one or more objects from a module, such as built-in classes, methods, or variables.

+The next example uses the from keyword to import random module's ``.sample()`` method that returns a list of values randomly picked from another list: from random import sample

+        famous_houses = [
+        '🐺 Stark',
+        '🐉 Targaryen',
+        '🦌 Baratheon',
+        '🦑 Greyjoy',
+        '🦁 Lannister'
+        ]

+        example = sample(famous_houses, 2)

+        print(f'Example: {example}')

+Since the ``.sample()`` method was directly imported, we can just write sample() instead of the usual random.sample().

+By the way, more than one method, variable, or class can be imported from a module on a single line.

+If we want to import both the .choice() and .sample() methods:

+        from random import choice, sample

+Note: The ``random.choice()`` method randomly selects and returns a single element from a list.

+## ``as``

+We can nickname a module by using the as keyword.
+This is called aliasing.

+        import random as rd

+From this point of the program, the random module will be known as rd.

+The from and as keywords can also be combined:

+from random import sample as samp

+        example = samp(['Stark', 'Targaryen', 'Baratheon', 'Greyjoy', 'Lannister'], 2)

+        print('Example: ' + example[0] + ' ' + example[1])

+Instead of typing sample(), we can use the alias we assigned it to, samp().

+## ``datetime`` module

+The ``datetime`` module specializes in dates and times.
+Just like ``random``, it comes with Python by default and can simply be imported.

+The ``datetime`` module has a date object that accepts the following properties:

+``.year``: An integer between 1 and 9999.
+``.month``: An integer between 1 and 12.
+``.day``: An integer between 1 and the number of days in a given month.

+The syntax for a ``date`` is ``datetime.date(year, month, day)``, like so:

+        import datetime

+        release_date = datetime.date(1991, 2, 20)
+        print(release_date)     # Output: 1991-02-20

+The output shows the date object with a dash between each part.
+Also, any single number gets a leading zero 0.

+The ``.year``, ``.month``, and ``.day`` properties can be accessed like with any other class object:

+        print(f'Python was released in {release_date.year}.')
+        # Output: Python was released in 1991.

+Retrieving the current date is possible with the ``date.today()`` method:

+        datetime.date.today()